-Virginia bluebell is a common name for the flower known as the Mertensia Virginica, which is a flowering perennial plant that comes from the Boraginaceae family.
-This species of flower is native to the moist woodland in the eastern area of North America, commonly found in precious woods and river floodplains.
-The Mertensia Virginica is a spring ephemeral plant which has bell-shaped flowers that are sky blue that open from pink buds; The flower's leaves are a grayish green an are rounded on stems that are approximately 24in (60 cm) tall at full growth.
-The bottom of the flower's stem is petiolate while the top is sessile.
+Virginia bluebell is a common name for the flower known as the Mertensia Virginica, a flowering perennial plant from the Boraginaceae family.
+This flower species is native to the moist woodland in the eastern area of North America, commonly found in precious woods and river floodplains.
+The Mertensia Virginica is a spring ephemeral plant with bell-shaped flowers that are sky blue that open from pink buds; The flower’s leaves are a grayish green and are rounded on stems that are approximately 24in (60 cm) tall at total growth.
+The bottom of the flower’s stem is petiolate, while the top is sessile.
 In early summer (From about March to April), each of the fertilized flowers produce four seeds within its wrinkled nuts, and then the plant will go dormant, and the foliage dies until next spring.
-Buy Virginia Blue Bells online CLICK HERE.
+Buy Virginia Blue Bells online CLICK HERE.e.”

 Buy Online at an online nursery.